-*Old Masters Wood Conditioner is also available in a VOC compliant formula for OTC states and South Coast Air Quality Management District.
-This formula has a longer open time before stain must be applied.
+*Old Masters Wood Conditioner is also available in a VOC compliant formula for the Ozone Transport Commission states and South Coast Air Quality Management District.
+This formula may be open for a longer amount of time before stain must be applied.
 See product instructions for more information.

 Where to Use